htr3n/loan-approval-portal/README.md

 After the Web application is running, open a Web browser at http://localhost:9999/portal/services to see a list of running Web services.

-In order to modify these Web serivces, have a look into the folder `WEB-INF/wsdl`.
+In order to modify these Web services, have a look into the folder `WEB-INF/wsdl`.
 After modifying the WSDLs, run `mvn clean generate-sources` to re-generate Java implementations for these Web services.

 The real implementation of the business logic of each Web service is in the corresponding Java class named `XXXImpl` in which '_XXX_' is the name of that Web service.